-- Risks and Supports Profile,
+- Continuing Education Report,

-- · Peer Dialogue Reflection, and
+- Peer Dialogue Reflection, and

-- Continuing Education Report.
+- Risks and Supports Profile.

 The CCP is completed through the regulated member's portal on the College's online reporting system.
-The program 'opens' to regulated members every year on October 1st and must be completed before December 31st of the same practice year.
+The program 'opens' to regulated members every year around October 1st and must be completed before December 31st of the same practice year.